List of Volleyball Skills

 The final type of serve, and the most rarely used.
 This is a form of underhand serve, however struck with as much power as possible.
 This is in order to get the ball as high in the air as possible, in order to disorient the receivers.
 Due to the height of this serve, it tends to only be used in beach volleyball, or in large stadiums.

 This is the common technique used in volleyball in order to receive the ball, done by clasping one's hands in front of them and aligning their thumbs pointing straight forward.
 This creates a flat surface, making it easier to control the ball's trajectory when received.
-While this is a basic move, the difficulty of the actual receive depends on the ball hit over, an underhand serve from a beginner is infinitely easier to receive than a spike from a professional.
+While this is a basic move, the difficulty of the actual reception depends on the ball hit over.
+An underhand serve from a beginner is infinitely easier to receive than a spike from a professional.

 While the underhand receive is the ideal approach to making a pass after the opposing team puts it over the net, it is not always possible.
 Sometimes a spike or serve will be higher than the receiver anticipated, and with a ball coming right at their chest or head at full speed, they do not always have time to readjust for an underhand receive.
 In these situations, an overhand receive is ideal.
 This is done by using all ten fingers with finesse to push the ball into the air.
 While this is similar to a set, there is a slight difference.
 While a set is meant to be hit at its peak height, just above the net, an overhand pass or receive should be pushed as high as possible towards the setter, in order to imitate an underhand receive.
 This then makes it easier for the setter to go right into a set.